Gunthorpe Bridge

 Gunthorpe Bridge refers two crossings across the River Trent at Gunthorpe, Nottinghamshire.
-The first cast-iron bridge was built in the Victorian era using a Local Act of Parliament.
+The first cast-iron bridge was built in the Victorian era using a local act of Parliament.
 However due to its weak load limit, the advent of heavier motor vehicles resulted in a replacement crossing being built further upstream in the 1920s.

 History

 Original bridge

 Until 1875, the only way to cross the River Trent at this point was to use a ferry or ford.
-This was limiting commerce in the area so the Brititish Parliamnet agreed that a permanent crossing was required.
+This was limiting commerce in the area so the British Parliament agreed that a permanent crossing was required.
 The Gunthorpe Bridge Company was formed following the passing of the Gunthorpe Bridge Act 1870 (33 & 34 Vict. c. xxxii).
 Capital of £7,500, to build the cast-iron truss bridge was raised through the sale of £10 shares.
 The foundation stone was laid in 1873 and the new bridge opened to traffic in 1875.

 Crossing tolls were set as follows: